Guhananush/System-Design-For-Data-Engineering/README.md

 #### Why Parquet is Fast

-Reads only required columns
+- Reads only required columns
-Better compression
+- Better compression
-Lower storage costs
+- Lower storage costs
-Faster query execution
+- Faster query execution

+#### Avro (Row-Based Format)
+##### What is Avro?

+Avro is a row-based serialization format optimized for streaming and write-heavy workloads.

+Each event is written as a complete record.

+#### Why Avro is Good for Streaming

+Streaming systems continuously receive events:

+- Order Created
+- Button Clicked
+- Ride Completed
+- Payment Processed

+Each event must be written immediately.Avro allows fast serialization and efficient writes.